ksclarke/vertx-template/README.md

 # Vert.x Template

-This is a Vert.x template that can be customized for a new project.
+This is a Vert.x template project.

 ## Running in Development